Geneva Sustainable Management Workshops

 Next monthly workshop

-Framing the outline of the Global Impact Projects
+Kick-off and Production of the Global Impact Projects Sketches

-The March 2026 session marks the active structuring phase of the Global Impact Projects engaged in the 2026 cycle.
+The April 2026 session marks the operational shift in the annual cycle of the Global Impact Projects.

 Welcome between 09:30 and 10:00.